devbayy/devbayy/README.md

 # Hi there, I'm B.Ali 👋

-I'm a passionate software developer currently focused on Solidity smart contracts and blockchain security audits.
+I'm a passionate developer currently focused on Solidity smart contracts and blockchain security audits.

 - 🔭 Frontend Developer with experience in building responsive and user-friendly web applications.
 - 🌱 Currently learning Solidity and performing smart contract audits